OCD and Anxiety

 Rogers is honored to be a nationally recognized, not-for-profit provider of specialized mental health and addiction services. >

 Learn more about eating disorder types, symptoms, and causes.

 An eating disorder can consume your thoughts, diminish your self-confidence, and ultimately damage your health.
-Rogers Behavioral Health provides highly specialized eating disorder treatment, with programs for men, women, children and teens.
-We’ve helped thousands of individuals – both male and female.
-We’re here to help you.
+Rogers Behavioral Health provides highly specialized eating disorder treatment, with programs for adults, children, and teens.

 Call 800-767-4411 or request a free screening.

 Answer the questions completely and honestly.
 Your responses should reflect the way you feel now, not the way you wish to feel.
 Remember, it is never too late to seek help.